We'll be happy to assist you any way we can with your radiant floor heat project!

 TheBarrier insulation is a flexible type that comes in a roll and it has its adhesive strips to attach it to the piece next to it.
 This is designed so that it forms both a vapor barrier and a radon barrier in one simple step.
 If you use the big sheets of Styrofoam, you would then have to go back and put plastic over it the form the barrier needed.

-Many people use rebar instead of the wire which you'll give you an even stronger floor.
+Some people use rebar instead of the wire which you'll give you an even stronger floor.
 Sometimes the rebar is supported so that it isn't sitting on the bottom.

-or reach us by e-mail at
+You can reach us by e-mail at

-and AMEX as well as PayPal.
+We accept Checks as well as PayPal.

 Since 1972 - Get a Shaver!